22-23-24 July 2022, in and across Lewisham

 I’m the lead curator and creative producer for Liberty Festival.
 Liberty is the Mayor of London’s flagship festival of work by artists who identify as D/deaf, disabled and neurodivergent, under the social model of disability.
 The annual free festival offers an inclusive, accessible and cultural experience for diverse audiences.
 It has been presented by the Mayor of London since 2003 in high profile locations including Trafalgar Square, Queen Elizabeth Olympic Park and Southbank Centre.
 Since 2019, it has developed into a touring festival, taking D/deaf and disabled arts to local communities in outer boroughs when it was embedded into his flagship programme, London Borough of Culture.

-Liberty will take over the Deptford area, with a three-day programme of performances, workshops and installations happening indoors and outdoors across several venues.
+Liberty will take over the Deptford area, with a three-day programme of performances, workshops, installations and a symposium happening indoors and outdoors across several venues.